heliosdrm/GRUtils.jl/usage/multipleplots.md

 ## Figures

-The data generated in the creation of plots are stored in objects of the type `Figure`.
-There is a global "current figure" which is silently used by all the basic functions to create, modify and save plots.
+GRUtils stores the data generated in the creation of plots in objects of the type `Figure`.
+There is a global "current figure" that is silently used by all the basic functions to create, modify and save plots.
 The current figure can be retrieved with the function `gcf()` &mdash; standing for "get current figure".
 New figures can be created as:

 ```julia
 Figure([figsize, units])
 ```

-where `figsize` is a 2-tuple with the target width and height of the figure, and `units` a string with the abbreviation of the units in which those dimensions are given ("px" for pixels, "in" for inches, "cm" for centimeters or "m" for meters are allowed).
-The default dimensions used by `Figure()` with no arguments is 600×450 pixels &mdash; or a proportional increased size if the detected display resolution is high.
+where `figsize` is a 2-tuple with the target width and height of the figure, and `units` is a string with the abbreviation of the units in which those dimensions are given ("px" for pixels, "in" for inches, "cm" for centimeters or "m" for meters are allowed).
+The default dimensions used by `Figure()` with no arguments is 600×450 pixels &mdash; or a proportional increased size if the detected display resolution is too high.
 That constructor also sets the "current figure" to the one that has just been created.

-As all Julia objects, figures can be assigned to variables, which is useful to work with different figures.
+As all Julia objects, figures can be assigned to variables, a useful resource to work with different figures.
 Most functions to work with plots in GRUtils have methods or variants that allow to specifiy what figure will be used.

-All plotting functions (e.g. `plot`, `scatter`, `histogram`, etc.) have "in-place" versions whose name end with an exclamation mark (i.e. `plot!`, `scatter!`, `histogram!`...), whose first argument can be the `Figure` object where the plot will be created.
+All plotting functions (e.g. `plot`, `scatter`, `histogram`, etc.) have "in-place" versions whose name end with an exclamation mark (i.e. `plot!`, `scatter!`, `histogram!`...).
+The first argument of those functions is the `Figure` object where the plot will be created.
 For instance:

 ```julia
 plot(x, y)       # creates a plot in the current figure